-Recently, in Imperial Oil v.
-Jacques, the SCC held that plaintiffs in a price-fixing class action were permitted to obtain as part of the production process wiretap evidence obtained by the Competition Bureau in the course of the Bureau's criminal price-fixing investigation.
+by the Competition Bureau in the course of the Bureau's criminal price-fixing investigation.
 This decision will make it easier for plaintiffs to obtain information disclosed to a criminal defendant in the Crown brief in follow-on price-fixing class actions.
 However, plaintiffs do not have carte blanche to obtain production of the entire investigatory file of the Bureau, and the Bureau has stated that it will oppose such requests.

-A British Columbia court held that information provided to the Bureau by third parties uninvolved in the litigation was protected from disclosure in a civil action by way of public interest privilege.
+A British Columbia court held that information provided to the Bureau by third parties uninvolved in the litigation was protected from disclosure in a civil action by way of public interest privilege. $^{48}$

 Oral discovery follows the production of documents.
 In some jurisdictions, such as Ontario, a party is limited to having to produce one representative to be discovered, who must take steps to inform him or herself about matters within the collective corporate knowledge in advance of being examined.
 Even with such preparation, there are generally questions at discovery that go beyond the knowledge of the corporate representative, necessitating the need for the examinee to give undertakings to seek information and documentation from other sources within the corporation.
+In some instances, members of the class beyond just the representative plaintiff will be subjected to oral discovery, for example in a situation where different groups of class members are differently situated than the representative plaintiff, and the defendants require access to such evidence to properly present a defence.

 Other Canadian jurisdictions, such as Alberta, have a more expansive right of discovery covering multiple corporate representatives, which is more in line with the American deposition process.